RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	the	implementation	stage	involves	the	actual execution	of	the	project.
 This	is	after	all	planning	has	been	completed and	documented.

-### Question # 8 - Which	of	the	following	threats	from	the	OWASP	Top	Ten	is	the	mostdifficult	for	an	organization	to	protect	against?
+### Question # 8 - Which	of	the	following	threats	from	the	OWASP	Top	Ten	is	the	most difficult	for	an	organization	to	protect	against?
 A.	Advanced	persistent	threats
 B.	Account	hijacking
 C.	Malicious	insiders